raspberrypilearning/rpi-picamera-using-preview/en/step_1.md

-- Before you take a picture, it is often a good idea to check what the camera sees.
+- Before you take a picture, it is often a good idea to check what the Camera Module sees.
 To do this you can use the `start_preview()` and `stop_preview()` methods.
-Before doing this though, you'll need to also import the `sleep` method from the `time` module, so that you can have a pause between the preview opening and closing.
+First though, you'll need to import the `sleep` method from the `time` module, so that you can have a pause between the preview opening and closing.

 	~~~python
 	from picamera import PiCamera